-Watch the video above to see how we work with great partners such as Sony, 3D Aim Trainer, Nerd Brand, Alex’s Lemonade Stand, Misfits Gaming, and more to create solutions so they achieve their specific marketing goals and objectives.
+Watch the video above to see how we've worked with great partners such as Sony, 3D Aim Trainer, Nerd Brand, Alex’s Lemonade Stand, Misfits Gaming, and others to create integrated marketing programs that connect with hard-to-reach teens and family friendly audiences.

 By now, it has become clear that the phenomenon of esports is not just hype but a global industry that is here to stay.
-Although COVID-19 has temporarily ended in-person esports events, the crisis has shown that their popularity has not just endured but grown!
+As COVID-19 it's many varrients temporarily ended in-person esports events, the crisis has shown that esports popularity has not just endured but its grown!

 Esports Fans are 24% more likely than the average 16-24 year-old to promote a product if it is relevant to their friends’ interests.
 It also shows an audience which may be elusive in nature due to their high levels of ad-blocking and cookie deleting, but which can offer high returns when targeted through the esports community they collectively nurture.
 Download full report

 Esports enthusiasts in North America spend almost twice as much as other regions with an average of $10.36 each in revenue.

 Moreover, esports viewers (specifically, enthusiasts) are more likely to maintain full-time employment than the overall online population (67% vs 53%) and have high household incomes (43% vs. 30%).

 Viewership of the top esports tournaments have officially outpaced the superbowl!
 According to StreamMetric data using esports AMA for the major events in the US are between 50,000 and up to 500,000, which ranks around the size of a Major League Baseball game.

 Esports marketing has significant potential to specifically target a young and tech-savvy audience, but is only one tool in your toolbox and should never simply replace other assets.